.NET 1.1C# Program Flow Control: The While Loops

 The Do-While Loop

-The do-while loop is a variation of the while loop.
-It allows the programmer to indicate "do this process while a condition is true".
-The syntax for the statement is similar to the while loop but similarly reverses the positioning of the condition and the command:
+The do-while loop allows you to indicate "do this process while a condition is true".
+The syntax for the statement is similar to the while loop but reverses the positioning of the condition and the command:

 do command while (condition);